Most Popular Olive Garden Menu Items in 2026

 Tender sliced beef and mushrooms over cheese-filled tortelloni in a rich basil-marsala sauce. ($20.49)

 These are the items that consistently top the “most ordered” list every single week.
-If you want the quintessential 2026 Olive Garden experience, these are your safe bets:
+If you want the quintessential 2026 Olive Garden experience, these are your easy choices:

 Chicken and Shrimp Carbonara:

-It’s the ultimate “surf and turf” pasta.
-The combination of chicken, shrimp, and bacon in a creamy sauce makes it a top-tier choice for people who want a bit of everything. ($21.99)
+It’s one of the few pasta dishes on the menu that combines both chicken and shrimp..
+The combination of chicken, shrimp, and bacon in a creamy sauce makes it a a popular choice for people who want a bit of everything. ($21.99)

 The Tour of Italy: